-This action consists of two groups of plaintiffs: the "Private Plaintiffs," consisting of State National Bank of Big Spring, the 60 Plus Association, Inc., and the Competitive Enterprise Institute; and the "State Plaintiffs," consisting of the State of Michigan, the State of Oklahoma, and the State of South Carolina.
+2 This action consists of two groups of plaintiffs: the "Private Plaintiffs," consisting of State National Bank of Big Spring, the 60 Plus Association, Inc., and the Competitive Enterprise Institute; and the "State Plaintiffs," consisting of the State of Alabama, the State of Georgia, the State of Kansas, the State of Michigan, the State of Montana, the State of Nebraska, the State of Ohio, the State of Oklahoma, the State of South Carolina, the State of Texas, and the State of West Virginia.
 As specified in the signature block, they are represented by separate counsel.
 The State Plaintiffs' allegations and claims are limited to Title II of the Dodd-Frank Act, as described below.